arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 1. Data Loading: The system must be able to load .csv and .png files.
 When handling errors during file loading like incorrect format and missing files, the system should be able to report error messages(eg. File is missing).

-2. Data Cleaning: System must be able to group same values(1-5) together.
+2. Data Cleaning: System must be able to group same values(1-5) together in each question/column.

-3. Data Analysis: System needs to calculate
+3. Data Analysis: System needs to calculate the median of each question/column.

-hat kind of statistical analysis does the system need to allow for (e.g. mean, median, mode)?

-4. Data Visualisation: Data will need to be visualised in a grouped bar chart using Matplotlib.
+4. Data Visualisation: Data will need to be visualised in a grouped bar chart or a boxplot using Matplotlib.

 5. Data Reporting: The system ahould include a table output where columns are responses 1-5 and rows are Questions 1 through 3.
 The final dataset needs to be stored in a .csv file.